bradgarropy/bradgarropy.com/content/posts/headless-vs-embedded-cms-livestream/index.md

 https://youtu.be/6hp-szqbQwg

 I really appreciated the opportunity, and I had a blast being a guest on stream!
 It helped advance my public speaking skills, and helped to grow my own audience as well.
 I've been [streaming][stream] myself, and getting more involved with the developer community on Twitch is a goal of mine.
-One day I'll have to have James on to talk about authentication!
+One day I'll have to have James as a guest on my stream to talk about authentication!

 If you didn't know, James is working on a new course called [React and Serverless - Fullstack Development][course].
 I'm about halfway through it right now and I can say it's very comprehensive, and he shows you every step along the way.
 Go check it out, it'll be available on May 27!